• Skip to primary navigation

 We have to apply what we call conscious brushing.
 You see, if we just go about the same unconscious brushing habits we’ve been doing for most of our lives (remember how we explain this in our video with the cute kids about brushing?), if we brush unconsciously, we’re not going to be doing it in the loving manner that’s ideal.

-So, the next time you brush, keep in mind the several reasons why we brush our teeth to help you gain maximum benefit of this habit most of our culture does unconsciously.
+So, the next time you brush, keep in mind the several reasons why we brush our teeth to help you gain maximum benefit from this habit (that most of our culture does unconsciously).

 Also, if you’re ready to take your oral health to the next level and gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to check out our Shine Remineralizing Tooth Whitening Powder and download our FREE eBook, “How to Remineralize Your Teeth”.